nickclark7/tas-transit/README.md

 1. Go to Settings > Devices & Services > Add Integration
 2. Search for "Tasmanian Transport"
 3. Enter your **Stop ID** (e.g., "7109023")
+4. **Configure Filters (Optional)**: Filter departures by specific routes or destinations
+   - **Route Numbers**: Filter by specific bus route numbers (e.g., "X58,457,401")
+   - **Destination Filters**: Filter by final destinations shown in Tas Transport (e.g., "Mount Nelson,University")
+   - **Filter Type**: Choose to show only matching or hide matching routes/destinations
-4. The integration will automatically fetch and display the stop name for confirmation
+5. The integration will automatically fetch and display the stop name for confirmation

 That's it!
 The integration will create sensors that update automatically.